-In 2011, the Colleyville City Council voted to adopt a stricter solicitation ordinance aimed at keeping citizens safe while maintaining their privacy and creating an outlet for complaints.
+The Colleyville City Council adopted a strict solicitation ordinance aimed at keeping citizens safe while maintaining their privacy and creating an outlet for complaints.

 Colleyville is one of the safest cities in Tarrant County in part because city officials partner with the community to look for ways to combat crime.
 The 2010 Citizen Survey indicated that solicitation was the number one safety concern in Colleyville neighborhoods.
 The solicitation ordinance responds to our community's concern by enhancing their safety, helping maintain their privacy, and more thoroughly regulating solicitation activity in Colleyville.